God of War TV series is coming to Amazon Prime

 It’s unclear who will play Kratos, though Christopher Judge, the voice of the iconic character, is very interested in taking on the role.

 In other video game TV show-related news, HBO’s and Sony’s The Last of Us premieres on January 15th.
-Sony is also working on TV adaptations of Horizon and Twisted Metal.
+Sony is also working on TV adaptations of Horizon Zero Dawn and Twisted Metal.

 Source: @PrimeVideo